 University Professor of Design and Social Inquiry

-Anthony is University Professor of Design and Social Inquiry at The New School, Co-Director of the Designed Realities Studio at The New School.
+Anthony is University Professor of Design and Social Inquiry and Co-Director of the Designed Realities Studio at The New School.
 He was a Fellow of the Graduate Institute for Design and Social Thought (GIDEST) from 2016 to 2018, and between 2005-2015 he was professor and head of the Design Interactions programme at the Royal College of Art in London.
 He is also a partner in the design studio Dunne & Raby.

-Dunne & Raby's work has been exhibited at MoMA in New York, the Pompidou Centre in Paris, and the Design Museum in London, and is in several permanent collections including MoMA, the Art Institute of Chicago, the Victoria and Albert Museum, the Philadelphia Museum of Art, and the Austrian Museum of Applied Arts (MAK).
+Dunne & Raby's work has been exhibited at MoMA in New York, the Pompidou Centre in Paris, and the Design Museum in London, and is in a number of public and private collections including MoMA, the Art Institute of Chicago, the Victoria and Albert Museum, the Philadelphia Museum of Art, and the Austrian Museum of Applied Arts (MAK).

 Anthony holds a PhD in Computer Related Design and an M.Des in Industrial Design from the Royal College of Art in London, and a B.Des in Industrial Design from the National College of Art and Design in Dublin, Ireland.